sogbdn/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This repository is my code for the project.

+Font-end skills: HTML, CSS, JS, jQuery and AJAX Back-end skills: Node and Express

 ## Getting Started